-Frontotemporal dementia (frontotemporal lobar degeneration) is an umbrella term for a diverse group of uncommon disorders that primarily affect the frontal and temporal lobes of the brain — the areas generally associated with personality, behavior and language.
+Frontotemporal dementia is an umbrella term for a group of brain disorders that primarily affect the frontal and temporal lobes of the brain.
+These areas of the brain are generally associated with personality, behavior and language.

-Frontotemporal dementia is often misdiagnosed as a psychiatric problem or as Alzheimer's disease.
-But frontotemporal dementia tends to occur at a younger age than does Alzheimer's disease, generally between the ages of 40 and 65 but occurs later in life as well.
+Frontotemporal dementia can be misdiagnosed as a psychiatric problem or as Alzheimer's disease.
+But frontotemporal dementia tends to occur at a younger age than does Alzheimer's disease.
+Frontotemporal dementia often begins between the ages of 40 and 65 but occurs later in life as well.
 FTD is the cause of approximately 10% to 20% of dementia cases.

-The most common signs and symptoms of frontotemporal dementia involve extreme changes in behavior and personality.
+The most common signs of frontotemporal dementia involve extreme changes in behavior and personality.
 These include:

 - Loss of empathy and other interpersonal skills, such as having sensitivity to another's feelings

 - A decline in personal hygiene

 - Changes in eating habits, usually overeating or developing a preference for sweets and carbohydrates

 - Compulsively wanting to put things in the mouth

 Some subtypes of frontotemporal dementia lead to language problems or impairment or loss of speech.
 Primary progressive aphasia, semantic dementia and progressive agrammatic (nonfluent) aphasia are all considered to be frontotemporal dementia.

 - Increasing difficulty in using and understanding written and spoken language, such as having trouble finding the right word to use in speech or naming objects